artic-network/civet/README.md

   --label-fields LABEL_FIELDS
                         Comma separated string of fields to add to tree report labels.
+  --node-summary COLUMN Choose which metadata column to summarise collapsed nodes by.
   --search-field SEARCH_FIELD
                         Option to search COG database for a different id type.
                         Default: COG-UK ID